bluesky/bluesky-widgets/docs/source/reference.rst

 "Automatic" Plot Builders
 -------------------------

-These attempt to infer from the data's structure and ts metadata some useful figure(s) to build.
+These attempt to infer some useful figure(s) to build based on the data's structure and its metadata.

 .. autoclass:: bluesky_widgets.models.auto_plot_builders.AutoLines
    :members: